-but the wealth of a rich person does not allow him to sleep well speaks of a rich person not being able to sleep because he is worried about his money as if his money were a person that would not allow him to sleep.
+"but the wealth of a rich person keeps him awake at night."
+This speaks of a rich person not being able to sleep because he is worried about his money as if his money were a person that would not allow him to sleep.
 Alternate translation: "but rich people do not sleep well because they worry about their money" (See: Personification)